LawnchairLauncher/lawnicons/CONTRIBUTING.md

 **Icon name (drawable)**

 Repeat an app name.
 Use `a–z`, `0–9` and `_` for spaces.
-When multiple apps are linked to an icon, choose the most popular name for it.
+When multiple apps are linked to an icon, choose the most popular app name for it.

 ```
 Do